 Baining Zhang’s Homepage

 Hello, I am a third year undergraduate student at HKUST, currently on exchange at UBC Vancouver.
-I run a more mathematical blog called Peasant Maths.

 Academic Interests